 - 3. In the event that there is a threat to livestock; and

 - 4. The municipality will not normally undertake any ditching to drain farm/agricultural land, such as seeded or unseeded fields, unless by council decision.

 Knowing a flood is coming requires a lot of preparation.
 A crucial step is protecting people, lives and property through Sandbag Dike Construction.

-The municipality will maintain a good stock of empty sandbags and will sell these sandbags at cost to ratepayers that require them.
-The ratepayer is also responsible in ordering and purchasing their own sand and delivered to their residence and to have them filled by themselves.
-Upon declaration of Disaster Financial Assistance, the ratepayer may get reimbursed for these costs.
+The municipality will maintain a good supply of empty sandbags and provide these bags free of charge to residents.
+It is the responsibility of the resident to order and purchase their own sand, deliver it to their home and have it filled by themselves.
+Upon declaration of Disaster Financial Assistance, the resident may get reimbursed for these costs.

 Empty sandbags are ready for distribution, please make arrangements to obtain your bags early.

 A prairie winter can present its own hazards which we must be prepared for!